senocular/senocular.github.com/articles/js_primitive_object.md

 console.log(PrimitiveObject() === PrimitiveObject()) // false
 ```

+Thankfully, symbols have set a precedence here for primitives showing that they do not have to be equal in value like other primitives have in the past.

 ### Associating with a Type

 Most primitives (except Null or Undefined) also have a respective type.
 We should also have one for PrimitiveObject.
 This means creating a type - like `String` for strings - to represent PrimitiveObject and its properties and methods.
 Additionally, like other primitives, using `instanceOf` should not return true when checking for a primitive value when checked against its type.
 Luckily, we can achieve this using `Symbol.hasInstance`.